memo/ofxMSATensorFlow/README.md

 https://github.com/memo/ofxMSATensorFlow

 ## Download binaries
 **Important**: You need the precompiled library, and data for the examples.
 I don't include these in the repo as they're huge.
-You can find them zipped up in the Releases section.
-The 'exdata' contains data for the examples.
-Copy the files to their corresponding folders. (e.g. from *downloaded/examples-mnist/bin/data/model-deep/* to *ofxMSATensorFlow/example-mnist/bin/data/model-deep/*).
-And make sure to download the lib for your platform (currently only linux64).
+You can find them zipped up in the Releases section of this repo.
+Copy the files to their corresponding folders. e.g. from example-mnist-data.tar.gz / data to ofxMSATensorFlow/example-mnist/data. etc. And make sure to download the lib for your platform (currently only linux64). e.g. to ofxMSATensorFlow/libs/tensorflow/lib/linux64/libtensorflow_cc.so (GPU instructions below)

 https://github.com/memo/ofxMSATensorFlow/releases

 ## Set your library folder
 I made the library a shared library (.so) instead of static (.a) because it's huge!
 (340MB for debug).